oligriffiths/broccolijs-tutorial/docs/01-setup.md

 ✨  Done in 1.05s.
 ```

-This npm run command will remove any previous builds, and run a new build, outputting to the `dist` directory.
+This yarn command will remove any previous builds, and run a new build, outputting to the `dist` directory.
 Broccoli doesn't remove previous builds by default, so we must remove it before starting a new build.

 The contents of `app` should now be in the `dist` directory.
 Try: